Keyword Mapping for SEO: What You Need to Know in 2021

 Social mentions: The volume of conversation over time on social

-When checking mentions of the term on social media, using Brandwatch Consumer Research, they found 269k mentions of it from January 1 to November 8 2020.
+When checking mentions of the term on social media, using Brandwatch Consumer Research, they find 269k mentions of it from January 1 to November 8 2020.

 So, what could the publisher learn from this?

-Media coverage and engagement adds not only more context to social data, but richer context.
+Content and content engagement data adds not only more context to social data, but richer context.

 Combining these sources can help you: